senimanjs/seniman/README.md

 ![Seniman Architecture](images/architecture.png)

-On the server-side, Seniman includes a custom runtime to build and maintain your UI component tree, track state changes across components, and manage connections to concurrently-connected browser windows.
-The server-side runtime is also responsible for generating UI update commands to make sure the browser is able to render the latest UI state.
-Event system is also implemented on the server-side -- allowing your server-side code to respond to events triggered by the client.
+Seniman's server-side includes a custom runtime that manages the lifecycle of your JSX component tree, tracks state changes, and handles connections to multiple browser windows.
+It generates UI update commands to ensure the latest state is rendered in the browser, and also implements a remote event system to allow server-side code to react to client-triggered events.

-In order to achieve network efficiency, Seniman server communicates with the client by sending commands using a custom binary protocol over WebSocket, which are then interpreted into actual DOM operations by a ~3kb browser runtime.
-The result is a low-latency, fast-loading, remotely-driven user interface that feels local over a normal 4G connection.
+To optimize network efficiency, Seniman's server communicates with clients using a custom binary protocol over WebSocket.
+A lightweight (~3kb) browser runtime interprets these commands into actual DOM operations.
+The result is a low-latency, quick-loading, remotely-driven user interface that feels local even on a standard 4G connection.

 ## Installation